-When you sign out of Windows, all of the apps you were using are closed, but the PC isn't turned off.
-Another person can sign in without needing to restart the PC—but even if someone else turns off the PC, your info won't be lost.
+When you sign out of Windows, all of the applications that you were using are closed, but the PC isn't turned off.
+Another person can sign in without needing to restart the PC – but even if someone else turns off the PC, your information won't be lost.

 You also don't necessarily have to sign out of Windows.
 You can lock the PC instead, and other people can still sign in to their accounts from the sign-in screen.

-Open Start by swiping in from the right edge of the screen (or if you're using a mouse, pointing to the upper-right corner of the screen and moving the mouse pointer down), and then tapping or clicking Start.
+Open Start by swiping in from the right edge of the screen (or if you're using a mouse, pointing to the top-right corner of the screen and moving the mouse pointer down), then tapping or clicking Start.

 Tap or click your account picture in the upper-right corner, and then choose Sign out.

 Swipe up from the bottom edge of the screen (or press any key if you're using a keyboard) to dismiss the lock screen.